afrid0315/aws-azure-devops-interview_questions/DevOps-interviewQuestionsAnswers.md

 #### 23. About SAST & DAST?

+#### 24. About Self introduction?
+**Answer.** "Hello, my name is [Your Name], and I am a DevOps engineer with over [X] years of experience in the industry.
+I started my career as a system administrator, which gave me a strong foundation in managing and maintaining IT infrastructure.
+Over the years, I transitioned into DevOps because I am passionate about automation, continuous integration/continuous deployment (CI/CD), and improving the software development lifecycle.

+In my previous roles, I have worked extensively with tools such as Docker, Kubernetes, Jenkins, Ansible, and Terraform.
+I am particularly skilled in setting up CI/CD pipelines, automating infrastructure provisioning, and managing container orchestration platforms.

+One of my notable projects was at [Previous Company], where I led the migration of our monolithic applications to a microservices architecture using Kubernetes.
+This project not only improved our system's scalability and resilience but also reduced deployment times by 50%.

+Currently, I am working at [Current Company], where I am responsible for maintaining our CI/CD pipeline, managing cloud infrastructure on AWS, and ensuring the overall reliability and performance of our systems.

+I am excited about the opportunity at [Company You Are Applying To] because I admire your commitment to innovative solutions and continuous improvement.
+I believe my experience and skills align well with the requirements of this role, and I am eager to contribute to your team's success."

 1) Could you Please Introduce yourself Briefly about your background and your project ?
 2) What Does DevOps Means and how DevOps is Different from Other Department in IT Industry ?
 3) What Happen when DevOps comes in IT Industry ?